Our Proven 7-Step Content Development Process

 5. Optimize & Publish

-Once the writing phase is complete, we move on to search engine optimization and publishing.
+Once the writing phase is complete, we move on to SEO and publishing.

-It’s here that we consider things like readability, word count, related keywords, brand consistency, and more to make the content more attractive to search engines (and people!).
+It’s here that we consider things like readability, word count, semantic keywords, and brand consistency to make the content more attractive to readers (and search engines).

 If you really want to go down the rabbit hole, learn about TF-IDF, one of our favorite optimization methodologies.
-It sounds complicated.
-And it is.
-But it’s super effective in helping Google identify whether or not you’re covering all relevant topics in your content.
+It sounds complicated, but it’s super effective in helping Google understand that you’ve covered all of the subtopics relevant to your main topic.

 During the optimization and publishing phase, we’ll also craft title tags and meta descriptions designed to increase click-through rates.